 What to Visit in Palermo

-To see Palermo rarely come on purpose, unless you come to Sicily in April or another, not too hot month.
+To visit Palermo rarely come on purpose, unless you come to Sicily in April or another, not too hot month.
 This is usually done by “occasion”: the capital of Sicily pleasantly diversifies the program of cruises in the Mediterranean Sea and disperses the melancholy of vacationers tired of idleness.
-Although, if it were somewhere in Lombardy, it would be incredibly popular among ordinary travelers.

 Main Attractions of Palermo

 Let’s take Palermo Centrale, the main railway station of the city, as a starting point.
-It is connected by direct communication both with the main Sicilian airport Falcone Borsellino (Punta Raisi station) and with other settlements of the island.
+It is connected by direct communication both with the Sicilian airport Falcone Borsellino (Punta Raisi station) and with other settlements of the island.

-First, we recommend you to point your feet towards La Martorana.
+First, we recommend you to do in Palermo is to point your feet towards La Martorana.
 That is, the church of Santa Maria del Ammirallo, famous for its literally luxurious Byzantine mosaics of the 12th century.
-The richness of the interior decoration will be envied by the Venetian Basilica of San Marco.

-• Optionally, visit the Church of St. Catherine.
+Optionally, visit the Church of St. Catherine.
 Whose front facade forms the entire side of the square!

 Next in the program is the interesting baroque square Quattro Canti, that means “Four Corners”.
-The facades, “hugging” a regular octagon, are designed in the same style.
+The buildings facades, “hugging” a regular octagon, are designed in the same style.

 Their lower tiers are decorated with fountains.
 The Church of San Giuseppe dei Teatini settled in one of the houses.

-Cathedral
+The Cathedral

 It is literally impossible not to visit the main temple of Palermo.
 Inside you will get through the pretty three-arched portico of Gambar, dating back to the 15th century.

-The chapel to the left of the entrance houses the porphyry sarcophagi of the Norman kings of Sicily from the Hohenstaufen dynasty.
+The chapel to the left of the entrance houses the porphyry sarcophagi of the Norman kings of Sicily from the Hohenstaufen dynasty

 That is, you will have to spend more than 30 minutes inside … in fact, the price of entrance tickets (12 €) insists on it!

-After that, you will only have to return to the station.
-Or walk to the hotel chosen ahead of time.
+After that, you will only have to return to the hotel…

 Where to Stay

-Day 2
+Day 2 Of Visiting Palermo

-XII century, Arab-Norman architecture, magnificent Byzantine mosaics, a forest of 228 carved columns surrounding the courtyard.
-Fountains, greenery, powerful views of Palermo…
+XII century, Arab-Norman architecture, magnificent Byzantine mosaics, a forest of 228 carved columns surrounding the courtyard… Fountains, greenery, powerful views of Palermo…

 You can spend an hour or more in the Regional Gallery of Sicily, lodging in the Gothic Palazzo Abatelis built in the 15th century.
-If you don’t believe the reviews on Tripadvisor, reporting that 8 € is “too much” for so few paintings on display.
+If you don’t believe, of course, the reviews on Tripadvisor, reporting that actual ticket price is “too much” for viewing a few paintings.

 Day 3